Meet the Owners:

 Check in time is 4 pm and check out time is 11 am.
 If you would like early check in or late check out, please talk to us in advance.

-Cancellations prior to 30 days can be refunded minus a 10% fee per cabin.
+Cancellations prior to 30 days can be refunded minus a 10% fee.
 Within 30 days of your check in date, your deposit is non-refundable.
-However, if we can re-rent the cabin(s), we will refund your deposit minus a 10% fee per cabin.
 Otherwise, rescheduling is possible with management approval.

 Because we are located in the mountains, weather is not a reason for cancellation.
 Please be prepared for mountain driving in all types of weather.
 During the winter, there is the possibility that Highway 65 from I-70 is closed, the other way through Grand Junction, to Delta, then through Cedaredge will be open.